matthewoden/slackerton/README.md

 A mostly useless Hedwig Slackbot for a local slack.

-Uses a fork of Hedwig to enable support Slack threading.
+Uses my fork of [Hedwig_Slack](https://github.com/matthewoden/hedwig_slack), to enable support for Slack threading.

-## Responders:
+## Current Responders:

 ### Help